 How To Forward Suspicious Email Messages For Evaluation

-If you receive a suspicious e-mail message, you might want to have it evaluated, to confirm that it is legitimate or not, and potentially report it in an appropriate way.
+If you receive a suspicious e-mail message, you might want to have it evaluated, to confirm if it is legitimate, or not, and potentially report it in an appropriate way.

 First, some definitions…

 Phishing is the act of sending fake, misleading, or fraudulent messages in an attempt to trick recipients into providing personal information including login credentials, sensitive or financial information, or both.
 Phishing messages can contain links to fraudulent websites that harvest sensitive information.
 Sometimes messages contain malware that captures login credentials once an attached file is opened.

 E-mail SPAM, also known as junk e-mail, is unsolicited messages sent in bulk by e-mail (Unsolicited Bulk E-mail, UBE), frequently advertising a product for purchase.
 Note: Not every unwanted e-mail message is spam.
 If you know the sender, personally, the message is *not* spam.
 If you have/had a business relationship with the sender, the message is *not* spam.
 A message is spam only if it is both Unsolicited (I didn’t request it explicitly or implicitly) and Bulk (the same message was sent to many people at once).

 If you’ve received a suspicious message, claiming to be from Widomaker, or another organization, that might be malicious or a phishing message, and you want to confirm if it is legitimate, or not, forward the e-mail as an attachment(*) to our Tech Support Helpdesk.

 (*) See instructions, further below, for How to Forward a Message as an Attachment.